dinesh-it/Git-Hooks-CheckYoutrack/README.md

        matchkey = '^((?:P|M)(?:AY|\d+)-\d+)'

        # Setting this flag will aborts the commit if valid Youtrack number not found
-       # Shows a warning message otherwise
+       # Shows a warning message otherwise - default false
        required = true

        # Print the fetched youtrack ticket details like Assignee, State etc..,
+       # default false
        print-info = true

 # DESCRIPTION

 This plugin hooks the following git hooks to guarantee that every commit message cites a valid Youtrack Id in the log message, so that you can be certain that every commit message has a valid link to the Youtrack ticket.
+Refer [Git::Hooks Usage](https://metacpan.org/pod/Git::Hooks#USAGE) for steps to install and use Git::Hooks

 This plugin also hooks prepare-commit-msg to pre-populate youtrack ticket sumary on the commit message if the current working branch name is starting with the valid ticket number